 Figure 1.
 The appearance of early-spring colorant treatment applications to ultradwarf bermudagrass.
 Left to right: long-term colorants (1, 2); short-term colorants (3); and fungicides with colorants (4, 5).
 Photos by Casey Reynolds

 Editor’s note: This research was funded in part by GCSAA through a grant from the Environmental Institute for Golf.

 Turfgrass colorants have become increasingly popular for use on golf course putting greens, tees and fairways in recent years (1).
 Colorants are commonly used during shoulder seasons, times of the year when turf is not actively growing or is dormant because of suboptimal temperatures, but they are also used as a component of fungicides, tracker dyes and other turf products applied throughout the year.

 Although published research on colorants is limited, some of the benefits of colorant applications may include replacing the need to overseed, enhanced color and definition, warmer soil temperatures, and more rapid spring green-up relative to overseeded turf (2).
-In addition, solar radiation reaching the soil surface has been found to be significantly greater under colorant-treated bermudagrass turf than perennial ryegrass overseeded turf during the early spring (3).
-However, there has been some concern that colorants may also have detrimental effects on plant health when applied during heat stress or when used in excess (3, 4, 5).
+In addition, solar radiation reaching the soil surface has been found to be significantly greater under colorant-treated bermudagrass turf than perennial-ryegrass-overseeded turf during the early spring (3).
+However, there has been some concern that colorants may also have detrimental effects on plant health if applied during heat stress or if used in excess (3, 4, 5).

 Another important point to note is that organic and inorganic pigments in these colorants, with or without binder, are solid particles that retain their structure throughout the application process.
 Dyes, on the other hand, are organic substances that are fully soluble and do not retain any structure after application.